Sebsram/Case-Study-Foodie-Fi/README.md

 8. How many customers have upgraded to an annual plan in 2020?
 9. How many days on average does it take for a customer to an annual plan from the day they join Foodie-Fi?
 10. Can you further breakdown this average value into 30 day periods (i.e. 0-30 days, 31-60 days etc)
-11. How many customers downgraded from a pro monthly to a basic monthly plan in 2020?